Sabohi/travel-advisor/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
-This is an example of module federation with Next 14
+This is an example of module federation with Next 14, you can refer to repo travel-advisor which is used in this module

+It used nextjs-mf version 8.2.0

 ## Getting Started